 The Criminal Disclosure Act 2008 (CDA) applies to the disclosure of prosecution materials relevant to all criminal proceedings in New Zealand.
+All section references in this chapter are to the CDA unless otherwise stated.

-The purpose of the Act is to promote fair, effective, and efficient disclosure of relevant information between the prosecution and the defence, and by non-parties, for the purposes of criminal proceedings (s3).
+The purpose of the Act is to promote fair, effective, and efficient disclosure of relevant information between the prosecution and the defence, and by non-parties, for the purposes of criminal proceedings (s $\underline{3}$).